So, you want to work in New Zealand! That’s great. As a US citizen under 35 years old, there are two ways you can get a visa to do this:

 I’m thinking of Netflix, Bark Box, Blue Apron, Birchbox, Stitch Fix – anything like that.
 Don’t wait for another second to cancel these subscriptions!
 Do it as soon as you decide to go on your WH, and put that money toward your travel savings instead.
 You’ll be able to enjoy more fun stuff in New Zealand!

 Also, remember to cancel any automatic bill payments.
-I made this mistake when I moved to California after college and ended up paying over a hundred dollars in fines.
+I made this mistake when I moved to California after college and paid over a hundred dollars in fines accrued in just a week.
 Not worth it!
 I plan to keep my US account open, but I will use my NZ account to pay bills, etc. So, if you also choose to do this, be sure to change payments over to your new bank account as soon as possible.

 5. Stop worrying about what you’re going to pack

-Instead, take care of these important things, and then perhaps focus on creating your ultimate New Zealand bucket list!
+Instead, take care of these important things and perhaps focus on creating your ultimate New Zealand bucket list!
 Remember, New Zealand will have anything you forget to pack or realize you need.
 Making the logistics of your trip happen as smoothly as possible will put your mind at ease.

 - New Zealand: Christchurch City Guide